mnr/writing-wip/dimensions_living_book/redchair.md

 If I were the ghost, I would make a similar omission.
 From the staff, we learn this chair was one of a set; they had already disposed of its partner.
 Our ghost had seen the future and---like Marley in *A Christmas Carol*---is doing its best to prevent the repeat of that fate.
 We unknowingly take part in the clandestine rescue of this chair.

+Using our best spatial skills, we fit it in the elevator, sneak it to our room, and give it a place of prominence in our small living room.

-Housekeeping sees the chair in our apartment and reports its salvation.
+A week later, housekeeping sees the chair and reports its salvation.
 Administration sends their angel of destruction; Joe from maintenance.
-The message is final: we must return the chair to suffer its demise.
+The message is clear and final: we must return the chair to suffer its demise.
 The certification of assisted living facilities does not allow bedbugs; this chair is a carrier and so must be expunged.

 It is unfair to paint Administration as the villain in this story.
 This lone chair threatens the existence of a multi-million dollar senior care facility, closure of which will cause the unemployment of thirty staff and the expulsion of two hundred residents onto the streets.
 The staff do their best, given the constraints of state licensing guidelines and the boundaries of good common sense.
 The chair is an innocent victim of government regulation.

 Missing from this drama is the actual presence of bedbugs.
 To sanitize the chair, Maintenance had previously heated it to 200 degrees---bedbugs die at 115 degrees.
-Like a Greek hero, the chair passes through the gates of hell to gain redemption.
+Like a Greek hero, the chair passed through the gates of hell to gain redemption.

-We have sat in this chair for five days with no bites.
+We have sat in this chair for days with no bites.
 There are no bedbugs.
 We ignore Administration's warning.

-It is only a week later when I am stopped in the hall.
+It is only a week after the first warning when I am stopped in the hall.
 Joe informs me that if I load the chair on a dolly, he will be glad to remove it.
 He is polite, but this is not a suggestion.
 The chair must be destroyed; we may not intervene on its behalf. *Bedbugs.
 State regulations.
 Employment.*

 I have a photograph of Greta sleeping in this chair.
 She is tucked in with a colorful afghan and has an angelic smile.
 The chair is at peace; it is fulfilling a destiny.
+In the corner of our apartment stand the ghost and the chair, looking at us with hopeful eyes.
 In good conscience I cannot stand by and allow it to be destroyed.

 But how?

 ## Hidden Fugitive

-In the corner of our apartment stand the ghost and the chair, looking at us with hopeful eyes.

 Jon, my college roommate, lives nearby.
 He collects old cars and stray dogs.
 Actually, his wife collects dogs, Jon collects cars.
 Dogs and old cars are alike except maintenance of the dogs is a fraction of that of the cars.
 Jon enters this story with an important asset: he owns a barn.